 Loan Arrears Advice

 If you don’t or can’t repay your loan per the original loan agreement this will affect your credit rating.
-All credit union loans are registered with the Irish Credit Bureau.
+From the 30th June 2017 we are legally required to submit information on our loans to the Central Credit Register (CCR) each month.
+The is owned and operated by the Central Bank of Ireland (see section on the Central Credit Register for more information).
 Arrears on your loan will affect your future ability to access credit with the credit union and all other financial institutions.

 The credit union recommends that you make contact with us at the earliest possible stage to advise us of any changes in your circumstances or any temporary difficulties you might be experiencing.
 The credit union is flexible and is willing to work with you to help you through a difficult period.
 It is very important that you make contact with us to discuss your options and to keep us informed.

 Our preference is to work closely with members in difficulty to resolve arrears.
 Where the credit union cannot make contact with a member whose loan is in arrears or where the member will not work with us to resolve the issue the credit union will use our resources to recover the funds lent.

 We are always happy to hear that our members are getting back on their feet.
 Please feel free to call us to arrange an appointment to discuss your options.
 We can provide advice on the best way forward for you and repayment options.
 This may include restructuring the loan to reduce the weekly or monthly repayments to a level that you can afford.

 The simplest way of clearing down the arrears on your loan is to pay a little bit more every week.
 If your agreed weekly repayment is €30 then pay €35 if you can.
 The arrears will reduce every week.